List of state highways in Louisiana (3150–3199): Louisiana Highway 3174

 Louisiana Highway 3174 (LA 3174) runs 0.92 mi in an east–west direction along Main Street in Krotz Springs, St. Landry Parish.

 The route begins at US 190 and heads south briefly before curving to the east.
 It enters the town of Krotz Springs and proceeds to a terminus at LA 3173 (9th Avenue).
 LA 3174 is an undivided two-lane highway for its entire length.
 Truck traffic from the industrial area south of town is directed onto LA 3174 to reach westbound US 190.

 In the pre-1955 state highway system, LA 3174 was part of State Route 7.
 After the 1955 Louisiana Highway renumbering, it became part of the original route of LA 105.
 LA 3174 was created when construction of the current westbound span of the Krotz Springs Bridge caused a slight realignment of LA 105 in the early 1970s.

+Louisiana Highway 3175

+Louisiana Highway 3175 (LA 3175) was a Louisiana state highway that was located in northern Natchitoches.
+The highway was constructed around 1980, connecting LA 6 with the newly constructed LA 1 bypass (originally designated as LA 3110).
+LA 3175 was removed from the state highway system in 1994 when LA 6 was re-routed onto the LA 1 Natchitoches bypass.

 Louisiana Highway 3177

+Louisiana Highway 3177 (LA 3177) runs 5.87 mi from Butte La Rose to Atchafalaya.